 Many couples struggling with marital debts that has been piling up every since their wedding day, have successfully used bankruptcy to get a fresh financial start.
 But what happens when couples are in debt and heading towards the divorce court?

-Well there are a few things you need to consider before you file divorce with a boatload of debt:
+Things to consider before you file divorce with debt:

 - Debts accrued during the marriage will be the responsibility of both parties–even after divorce.
 If one spouse (or now ex-spouse) can’t pay, the creditors will pursue the other spouse.

 - Quickly filing bankruptcy after your divorce and “sticking” your ex-spouse with the bill may comeback to bite you.
 The debtor who receives a bankruptcy discharge on debt accrued during a marriage may be ordered to pay “maintenance” to the non-filing spouse as compensation.